-The Dunsmuir-Hellman Historic Estate, located in western Oakland, should first and foremost be famous to any true horror fans.
-It was the filming location of the 1979 horror film Phantasm, and the mansion on the grounds served as the mortuary run by the Tall Man, portrayed by Angus Scrimm.
+The Dunsmuir-Hellman Historic Estate, located in eastern Oakland, should first and foremost be famous to any true horror fans.
+It was the filming location of the 1979 horror film Phantasm.
+The mansion on the grounds served as the mortuary run by the Tall Man, portrayed by Angus Scrimm.

 The Estate takes its name from the two prominent Californian families who owned the house before the City of Oakland bought it in the 1960s.
 Alexander Dunsmuir came to the United States from Canada in 1878 to manage his family’s coal business in the San Francisco Bay Area.
 He built the house as a wedding gift to his fiancée in 1899, only to die of illness while on their honeymoon in New York.
 She lived in the house until she died, just two years later in 1901.
 Isaias W. Hellman, who earned his vast wealth through banking, bought the estate in 1906 as one (of several) summer vacation homes for his family.